Internal medicine

 Diet

-• Salt: less than 6g per day (for hypertension/kidney disease)
+• Salt: Less than 6g per day (for hypertension/kidney disease)

 • Vegetables: 350g or more per day

-• Eat a balanced diet of fish, soybeans, and chicken.
+• Balance fish, soybeans, and chicken

-• Limit refined sugars, sweets, and soft drinks.
+• Limit refined sugars, sweets, and soft drinks

-• Actively consume dietary fiber (vegetables, seaweed, whole grains).
+• Actively consume dietary fiber (vegetables, seaweed, whole grains)

-• Limit fatty foods and processed foods.
+• Limit fatty foods and processed foods

-• Don't skip breakfast and reduce snacking.
+• Don't skip breakfast, reduce snacking

 Exercise